Coronavirus AEAs update 2021/22

 I would not usually have access to my assistive software during an exam.
-Is it ok if I use it for these assessments?
+Is it okay if I use it for these assessments?

 Where permitted, we strongly encourage students who would usually use assistive software when preparing coursework to use it during their take-home assessments.
 This is one of the benefits of a take-home assessment.